anzylee/HAND-FIM_Assessment_public/.ipynb_checkpoints/README-checkpoint.md

     - Topography of interest in raster format
         - 1-m DEM with bathymetry
         - 10-m DEM without bathymetry
-    - Thalweg line or streamline (.shp)
+    - HAND raster for each topography
     - Boundary polygon (.shp)
 - Output
     - A table of HG parameters for different stages for each topography